Automattic/jetpack/readme.txt

 **Improved compatibility**

-Protect: We solved an issue related to interaction with bbPress when trying to log in via a bbPress login widget.
+* Protect: We solved an issue related to interaction with bbPress when trying to log in via a bbPress login widget.
 You would get redirected a few times to log in again after solving the math puzzle.

 **Bug fixes**

+* We solved an issue that arised when using the Front End Editor feature plugin.
+A fatal error wass thrown due to us assuming the `enter_title_here` filter would only run within wp-admin.